Here are the top Institutional holders of Great Panther Mining Limited (GPL) shares

 The top institutional shareholder in the company is Van Eck Associates Corporation with over 21.32 million shares valued at $18.17 million.
 The investor’s holdings represent 6.01% of the GPL Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Ruffer LLP with 12.25 million shares valued at $10.44 million to account for 3.45% of the shares outstanding.
 The other top investors are Mirae Asset Global Investments Co., Ltd. which holds 7.02 million shares representing 1.98% and valued at over $5.98 million, while Franklin Resources, Inc. holds 1.92% of the shares totaling 6.81 million with a market value of $5.81 million.

-Great Panther Mining Limited (AMEX: GPL) is 0.33% higher on its value in year-to-date trading and has touched a low of $0.25 and a high of $1.16 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The GPL stock was last observed hovering at around $0.82 in the last trading session, with the day’s gains setting it 0.04% off its average median price target of $1.48 for the next 12 months.
-It is also 65.6% off the consensus price target high of $2.50 offered by 5 analysts, but current levels are 38.57% higher than the price target low of $1.40 for the same period.
+Great Panther Mining Limited (AMEX: GPL) is -3.64% lower on its value in year-to-date trading and has touched a low of $0.25 and a high of $1.16 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The GPL stock was last observed hovering at around $0.82 in the last trading session, with the day’s loss setting it 0.0% off its average median price target of $1.48 for the next 12 months.
+It is also 67.2% off the consensus price target high of $2.50 offered by 5 analysts, but current levels are 41.43% higher than the price target low of $1.40 for the same period.

-The stock witnessed a -17.79% loss in the last 1 month and extending the period to 3 months gives it a 9.18%, and is 4.07% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.31% over the week and 7.97% over the month.
+The stock witnessed a -15.69% gain in the last 1 month and extending the period to 3 months gives it a -4.14%, and is -2.47% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.58% over the week and 7.36% over the month.

 Great Panther Mining Limited (GPL) Analyst Forecasts